Everyone has a unique story, but not everyone leverages its power.

 If you're serious about building your brand and your reputation as a thought leader, I can help.

-Pay me a monthly retainer in advance.
+Pay me a monthly retainer in advance that is due whether or not you keep on schedule.

-Commit to at least three months.
+Commit to working with me for at least three months.

 Most of my work with you involves three essential elements: